Looking for your next adventure fix? Look no further than Wild Swimming.

 A dry robe is a kind of wearable towel.
 It feels like a warm hug when stepping out of the water.
 It’s also exceptionally good at preserving modesty whilst changing on a windy day too.

-Dry Robe is the brand name the product is just a wearable towel/coat.
+Dry Robe is the brand name, the product is just a wearable towel/fleece-lined coat.

-She's wearing non of these below but check out that hat.
+She's wearing none of these below but check out that hat.

 SWIMMING HAT / SWIMMING CAP FOR WILD SWIMMING